VoznyukI/OberonUtilities/README.md

 # 6. Utility view_obj

-To work with * .Obj files, a console utility view_obj is developed that reads this [binary format](http://www.ethoberon.ethz.ch/native/compiler/obj081200/ObjectFile.html) and displays it in text form.
+To work with * .Obj files, a console utility [view_obj](https://github.com/VoznyukI/OberonUtilities/blob/master/view_obj/view_obj.exe) is developed that reads this [binary format](http://www.ethoberon.ethz.ch/native/compiler/obj081200/ObjectFile.html) and displays it in text form.
 It should be noted that there are some differences between [the document](http://www.ethoberon.ethz.ch/native/compiler/obj081200/ObjectFile.html) and the implementation of * .Obj in Native Oberon.
-(Net3Com509_Obj.txt) TODO

 # 7. The results and future plans

 Thus, I have my own implementation of the Oberon cross-compiler at the moment.
 It is assumed to adapt the resulting compiler to generate object files for [Oberon system](https://github.com/Spirit-of-Oberon/ProjectOberonV4) in the future.
+Next, I intend to get my own implementation of the [Oberon operating system](https://github.com/Spirit-of-Oberon/ProjectOberonV4) (Some work has already been done for this).

 # 8. System Requirements